sonbesie/timer_pcb/README.md

 To open the project download KiCAD and open the .pro file.

 ## Image
-An render of the circuit board is provided below:
+A render of the circuit board is provided below:
 ![alt text](https://github.com/sonbesie/timer_pcb/blob/main/pcb.jpg?raw=true)